-Afterwards, Jr. Ranger badges were earned, trailer packed up, cats in their spots, and we got on the road to the Grand Canyon.
+Afterward, Jr. Ranger badges were earned, trailer packed up, cats in their spots, and we got on the road to the Grand Canyon.
 One hour in, and you guessed it, Bob pooped and peed in the carrier.
-We are starting to think he enjoys the baths 😂 Glad, I don’t have to take care of the cats!
+We are starting to think he enjoys the baths 😂.
+Glad, I don’t have to take care of the cats!

 After going back and forth with the trailer many times, we finally got it into our spot for the next 6 nights.
 I don’t think the campground was made for RV’s at all.
 I think max length is 28'.
 We are 24' but with the hitch and spare tire we are at 28'.

 Here was our weather forecast for the next 5 days in the Grand Canyon.
 We will be testing the “Cold Weather” package for sure.
 The Cold Weather package supposedly includes an insulated underbelly where all the water lines and tanks are.
 Running through the underbelly is the furnace ducting, which is supposed to keep that area warm and thawed.

 The Grand Canyon has a lot of bike trails, so that gave the truck a break for a while.
 We rode to the visitor center for our ranger books, watched the movie, then rode to the village to check out the old hotels and had lunch at the El Tovar Hotel.
 We enjoyed the Solo Stove that night and wondered if the cloud cover meant we might be getting snow.
 It definitely is cold enough.